Gorham Rattle River Trail

 Gorham is 3.6 miles off the trail, one of the longest hitches I have made to reach a post office.
 But there was more in this town than just a post office, but the Post office was the first stop.
 Once the mailing was accomplished, I set out to find the home with the garage loft set up to provide hikers a place to stay.
 The garage was located right along the main drag.
 I claimed a spot on the floor and took inventory before heading to the store for supplies.
 I treated myself to a chocolate shake and more at the local MacDonalds.
 Gorham was full of restaurants catering to the throngs of tourists that pass through to visit the White Mountains.
 A good reason for hikers to stop as well.

 There were many thru-hikers congregated at the town, resting a few days before going for the last push out of New Hampshire and into the last remaining state: Maine.
-I found Cathy and Ron again, Nick, "the Mill Hunkey", Harry Train (ex-admiral of the Pacific or Atlantic fleet), and Pauline.
+I found Cathy and Ron again, Nick Schmidt, Joe Kopec "The Mill Hunkey", Harry Train (ex-admiral of the Atlantic fleet), and Pauline.
 Later Roger Brickner came in looking for Mike Patch.
-Ray and Lysle, and James the taxi driver were there too.
+Ray and Lysle, and their friend, James, the taxi driver were there too.
 A BIG crowd!
 Maximus and "Lan A.T.
 Hiker" had gone on before I arrived.

-Late that afternoon I had a nice Italian lasagna meal at a nice restaurant before buying some ice cream to take back and share with everyone else.
+Late that afternoon I had a delicious Italian lasagna meal at a nice restaurant before buying some ice cream to take back and share with everyone else.
 I found giving the ice cream away to be unusually difficult, I guess everyone had been there too long and ate too much.
 I eventually got rid of it, but felt badly about having had so much trouble giving something away that usually people feel lucky to get.
 Civilization can soften a person.
 Later I discovered 50¢ hamburgers and ate once more.
+I did not record how many I ate.

 Gonzo!
 Appalachian Trail Journals ©1983